Grigory Dmitriyevich Stroganov

+Early life

 Grigory Stroganov was the only son of Dmitri Andreyevich Stroganov.
 His name first appears in the public record in 1672, when he visited Moscow with gifts for Tsar Alexei Mikhailovich on the occasion of the birth of Tsarevich Peter.

+Career

-Dmitiri Stroganoff died the next year and the tsar issued a gramota confirming Grigory's inheritance of one third of the Stroganov family fortune.
+Stroganov's father died in 1673, following which the Tsar issued a gramota confirming Grigory's inheritance of one third of the Stroganov family fortune.
 When the heirs of Yakov Stroganov, the senior branch of the family, died off in 1681, Grigory inherited another one third of the Stroganov lands.
 The last third, owned by the wife of Fyodor Petrovich Stroganov, passed to him on 18 January 1686.

 According to the accounting of Fyodor Volegov (d.
 1856), this consolidation increased Grigory Stroganov's personal holdings dramatically, to more than ten million desiatinas of land (103,000 square kilometers) with more than 200 villages and 15,000 adult male serfs.
 This figure does not include his estates in Moscow (e.g. Vlakhernskoye-Kuzminki), Nizhny Novgorod and Solvychegodsk.
 Grigory Stroganov was the largest Russian landowner after the tsar.

 Beginning in 1682 he regularly assisted the government in its financial difficulties.
-In 1700 Stroganov funded the construction of several military ships for the nascent Imperial Russian Navy.
+He was frequently invited to the court of tsar Alexey Romanov, including invitations to his private dinners.
+In 1700 Stroganov funded the construction of four military ships built in Voronezh and Astrakhan to Peter the Great for the nascent Imperial Russian Navy.
 For his services Grigory Stroganov received numerous awards, honorary distinctions and additional lands.

 A major factor in Stroganov's power was his saltern enterprise, whose efficiency greatly improved under his management.
 However, he lost this advantage in 1705, when the state established a salt monopoly.

-Grigory Stroganov married twice, first to Princess Vassa Meshcherskaya, and then to Princess Maria Novosiltseva.
-Three children from the second marriage survived children: Alexander (b.
-1699), Nikolay (b.
-1700) and Sergey (b.
-1700).
+Personal life

+Stroganov was twice married.
+His first marriage was in 1673 to Princess Vassa Meshcherskaya (1654–1693), daughter of the Turin governor Ivan Ivanovich Meshchersky.
+After her death, he married Princess Marya Yakovlevna Stroganova Novosiltseva, sister of the Solikamsk governor Vasily Yakovlevich Novosiltsev, in May 1694.
+Three children from his second marriage survived to adulthood: